geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 So, yeah.

 ##### **Chenyu** [[00:22:37](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1357)]
-I mean, of course, like...
+I mean, of course, like..

 ##### **Geohot** [[00:22:39](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1359)]
-Like, if Google wasn't thinking...
+Like, if Google wasn't thinking..

 ##### **Geohot** [[00:22:41](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1361)]
 Like, Google's thinking in the exact same way, but as what always happens with these things.